YASSIN974/kaelde/README.md

 ### Self-hosting

-**We do not recommend self-hosting Kyoko, as it's hard to setup, requires a lot of API keys and it's not well documented.
+**We do not recommend self-hosting Kyoko, as it's hard to setup, requires a lot of API keys and services (image generator server, Lavalink with custom plugins and more) to be fully functional and it's not well documented.
 We may do release selfhost-friendly edition in future.**

 **You have been warned, you are doing everything at your own risk and we will not help you if something went wrong.**